ARMmbed/mbed-cli/README.md

 ### Updating to an upstream version

-Before updating a program or a library, it's good to know the names of the stable releases, usually marked with a tag using a common format, e.g. 1.2, v1.0.1, r5.6, mbed-os-5.6, etc.
+Before updating a program or a library, it's good to know the names of the stable releases, usually marked with a tag using a common format, such as `1.2`, `v1.0.1`, `r5.6`, `mbed-os-5.6` and so on.

 You can find stable release versions of a program or a library using the `mbed releases` command: